How to Open a Joint Business Bank Account

 What happens when someone dies and you have a joint account?

-If one owner of a joint account dies, the funds in the account immediately pass to the remaining owners of that account.
+If one owner of a joint account dies, the funds in the account pass to the remaining owners of that account.